 Both these factors obviously reduce over time as students and trainees get more exposure to the task at hand (as well as via exercises – more on this later!)

 Interestingly, some surgical residency programs do look at things like this in their assessment of potential surgeons.

-The vast majority of residency programs don’t look at this however.
-General coordination (or a lack of) is considered far more important to a potential career in surgery than nervous hands!
+The vast majority of residency programs don’t look at this, however.
+General coordination (or a lack of it) is considered far more important to a potential career in surgery than nervous hands!

 What about essential tremors or other conditions?

 Of course, if you have something like an essential tremor (uncontrollable shaking) then surgery is most likely off the table.
 Being unable to control your hands (despite practice or stability aids) only puts patients at risk.